An Overview Of Colour Therapy

 Chantel Rodriguez and Augusto (Goose) Herrera, two independent artists, translated their concept of colour therapy into tangible form.
 Rodriguez, a co-founder of ZEN30, an eyewear line with seven UV lenses corresponding to the body's seven chakras, says that “our glasses are like portable solariums that allow you to choose how you want to feel because colours influence us.”

 According to Herrera, every colour has a unique frequency that it emits.
-Colours enter the body through the eyes and eventually reach the brain, which then directs the signal elsewhere in the body.
+Colours enter the body through the eyes and eventually reach the brain, directing the signal elsewhere.

 To choose the best colour for recommended daily wear of 30 minutes, you can take an online test to determine which chakras are overactive, underactive, or balanced.
 Users see outcomes!
 For instance, Camila Sofi of Fort Lauderdale claims that when her autistic niece wore a pair of blue shoes, she showed more emotion and had a longer attention span.

 Essential oils are extracted from various plants and used in aromatherapy.
-Studies have shown that aromatherapy may lessen anxiety, depression, headaches, and pain (especially for people with kidney stones or osteoarthritis), as well as improve sleep and quality of life.
+Studies have shown that aromatherapy may lessen anxiety, depression, headaches, and pain (especially for people with kidney stones or osteoarthritis) and improve sleep and quality of life.

 According to the Mayo Clinic, it stimulates “smell receptors in the nose, which then send messages through the nervous system to the limbic system the part of the brain that controls emotions.”

-There is a line of essential oils that are colour-specific and can be added to a bath or diffused.
-A blend of cedarwood, eucalyptus, and pine in the green oil, for instance, is said to balance the heart chakra.
+A line of essential oils is colour-specific and can be added to a bath or diffused.
+For instance, a blend of cedarwood, eucalyptus, and pine in green oil balances the heart chakra.

-Colour and light are used in colour therapy, sometimes referred to as chromotherapy, an alternative treatment for both physical and mental health issues.
+Colour and light are used in colour therapy, sometimes called chromotherapy, an alternative treatment for both physical and mental health issues.

 Your mood, energy level, motivation, appetite, sleep, and other factors are all influenced differently by different colours.
-For instance, warm hues tend to be more stimulating while cooler hues tend to be calming.
+For instance, warm hues are more stimulating, while cooler hues are more calming.

 The use of colour and light can be used to treat conditions like depression, fatigue, insomnia, anxiety, lack of concentration, and stifled creativity.